awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 ## Install or Upgrade the NVMe Driver<a name="install-nvme-driver"></a>

 To access NVMe volumes, the NVMe drivers must be installed\.
 Instances can support NVMe EBS volumes, NVMe instance store volumes, both types of NVMe volumes, or no NVMe volumes\.
-For more information, see [Summary of Networking and Storage Features](instance-types.md#instance-type-summary-table)\.
+For more information, see [Summary of networking and storage features](instance-types.md#instance-type-summary-table)\.

 The following AMIs include the required NVMe drivers:
 + Amazon Linux 2